-Renting in North Cyprus is a straightforward system; 2 deposits and one month’s rent are usually asked for upfront plus a reference from previous landlord or employer.
+Renting in North Cyprus is a straightforward system; 2 deposits and one month’s rent are usually asked for upfront plus a reference from a previous landlord or employer.

 Rent can be paid into the UK or local bank.

 How much will it cost me to rent a property in North Cyprus?

-Rental prices range from around £300 for a 2-bed apartment to £500+ for a 3-bed villa with pool.
+Rental prices range from around £300 for a 2-bed apartment to £500+ for a 3-bed villa with a pool.

 Can foreigners buy a property in North Cyprus?